pmeloy/NexDome/ReadMe.md

 - ASCOM driver - Haven't start on this yet and may just improve the existing Visual Basic one rather than re-invent the wheel.

 ## Prerequisites ##
-Firmware - Either Arduino IDE or Visual Studio with Visual Micro's Arduino add-on (http://www.visualmicro.com/page/Arduino-Visual-Studio-Downloads.aspx).
+Firmware - Either Arduino IDE or Visual Studio with Visual Micro's Arduino add-on.
+(http://www.visualmicro.com/page/Arduino-Visual-Studio-Downloads.aspx).

 Configurator - Visual Studio 2015+ with C#